nash226/quorum/README.md

 const answerPaths = await resolveAnswerPaths([], ["examples/answers"]);
 const fixturePaths = await resolveEvaluationFixturePaths([], ["examples/evaluations"]);
 ```

+Workflow integrations can also reuse Quorum's reviewer-facing naming and
+preview logic without reimplementing path parsing or HTML cleanup.
+`renderAnswerLabel`, `renderAnswerLabels`, and `renderAnswerPreview` mirror the
+same behavior used by the CLI, reviewer CSVs, and HTML reports.

 For in-memory callers, `verifyAnswer(answerText, sources)` remains available for
 teams that already manage file I/O themselves, and `verifyAnswers({ answers,